pitabasdev/auto-summary-generation/README.md

 ### Running the Application

 1. Clone the repository: `git clone https://github.com/pitabasdev/auto-summary-generation`
-2. Change directory: `cd your-repo`
+2. Change directory: `cd auto-summary-generation`
 3. Start the Flask app: `python app.py`
 4. Access the application in your web browser at `http://localhost:5000`